Are you an adviser? Go to Unbiased Pro

 • You already own a home and want to move, but you can’t afford a new home, which will meet your needs.

-Some housing associations may need you to prove that you live, work in or have a connection to the area where you want to buy a home.
+Some housing associations may also need you to prove that you live, work in or have a connection to the area where you want to buy a home.

 How much rent do you pay on shared ownership?

-For example, if you buy a 50% share in a property worth £150,000 and were charged 2.75% on the housing association's share, you would pay £2,062.50 annually or £171.87 per month.
+So, if you buy a 50% share in a property worth £150,000 and were charged 2.75% on the housing association's stake, you would pay £2,062.50 annually or £171.87 rent each month.

 Can you rent out a shared ownership property?